crev-dev/cargo-crev/crev-lib/rc/doc/editing-package-review.md

     data fields
 - `comment` - human-readable information about this review (e.g. why it was done, how, and `rating` explanation)
+- `override` - list of Ids from which to override (ignore) reviews for target package

 # Other information